Possessive Pup? How To Manage An Overprotective Dog!

-Having an overprotective dog can become a little frightening at times.
-As humans, we have the luxury of knowing when someone is coming in for a hug, or if they’re going to harm us…but your overprotective dog doesn’t know the difference and could be willing to do what they feel is necessary to keep you safe from the pending ‘danger’ they perceive.
+Having an overprotective dog can become a little stressful at times.
+As humans, we have the luxury of knowing when someone is coming in for a hug, or if they’re going to harm us…but your overprotective dog doesn’t know the difference and could be willing to do what they feel is necessary to keep you safe from the pending ‘danger’ they're perceiving.

 Do you find that a night in with friends normally results in your dog growling, barking or acting aggressively?
-It can be scary for the person coming into your home, especially if your dog decides that they need to take a bite out of them to make sure you’re safe!
+It can be scary for the person coming into your home, especially if your dog decides that they need to take a nip at them to make sure you’re safe!

 To start, it is best to try and work out why you think your pet behaves in this anti-social manor.
 In most cases, a dog will become overprotective over a long period of time – most owners don’t realize that their pup is becoming aggressive until it is too late!

 This type of behavior is normally learned or is a reaction to something in their past.
 If you’re noticing that your rescue dog is behaving aggressively towards certain types of people, it may be an insight into their lives before they found you as their forever home.
 Many dogs that have been mistreated by a person can act out when they are reintroduced to a human that may remind them of the trigger.

 Most Overprotective Dogs

 No dog is born aggressive, but some specific breeds may naturally inhabit certain aggressive behaviors if not controlled at an early age.